Three Days in Malabo's Capital Charm

 1

-Arrive and dive into the historic heart of Malabo, focusing on its iconic Spanish colonial architecture and central landmarks.
+Explore the historic heart of Malabo.
+Focus on Spanish colonial architecture and the city's grand cathedral.

 Morning